SarthakArora13/SarthakArora13/README.md

 - 👋 Hi, I’m @SarthakArora13
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning C language.
+- 🌱 I’m currently learning diffrent programming languages.

 <!---
 SarthakArora13/SarthakArora13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.